 NEWS

-Synthpop duo BATTERY OPERATED ORCHESTRA to release epic fifth album COMPULSORY GAMES on Halloween 2023
+Synthpop duo BATTERY OPERATED ORCHESTRA release epic fifth album COMPULSORY GAMES on Halloween 2023

 BOO’s fifth album is their most powerful work yet.
 Twelve thumping electronic pop tracks that lead us confidently from sweaty night club, to newsroom, to wild desert and to the dark flooded edge of town.
 Exploring our complicity with power and throwing a wry smile at the games we’re forced to play every day.